JOINT PAIN & SPRAINS

 The joint involved maybe either stiff, painful or swollen - or any combination of the three.

-I can also help patients rehabilitating from surgical ligament reconstruction.
-I will work within the guidelines prescribed by your Orthopaedic Consultant to help you reach your goals.
+We can also help patients rehabilitating from surgical ligament reconstruction.
+We will work within the guidelines prescribed by your Orthopaedic Consultant to help you reach your goals.

 Assessment & treatment

-Whether you feel pain in your upper limb (shoulder, elbow, wrist and hand) or your lower limb (hip, knee, ankle and foot) I will perform a detailed assessment to establish what may be driving your problem.
+Whether you feel pain in your upper limb (shoulder, elbow, wrist and hand) or your lower limb (hip, knee, ankle and foot) we will perform a detailed assessment to establish what may be driving your personal problem.

-The assessment will allow me to look at how your joints move and how you are using your muscle system.
-I will assess if specific muscles are weak/tight as both these issues can lead to pain/poor function.
-The good news is I can help you understand your condition better and strengthening your muscles can make the most amazing difference to how you use your painful limb.
+The assessment will allow us to look at how your joints move and how you are using your muscle system.
+We will assess if specific muscles are weak/tight as both these issues can lead to pain or poor function.
+The good news is we can help you understand your condition better and strengthening your muscles can make the most amazing difference to how you use your painful limb.

 Ultrasound can be used to reduce inflammation and soft tissue swelling.
 Beyond this, specific taping techniques may be used to help offload sensitised tissue and give you greater feedback on the relative position of your body part, as well as support soft tissue as it heals.